celo-org/make-crypto-mobile-hackathon/AlloyX/Readme.md

 We learned that we still have a long way to go in terms of building ETF like composability.
 Also, there is a long way to go in terms of defining our legal construct so there's as little friction as possible.

-#### Summary

-We store the tokens we receive from the lending protocols in a vault and deploy an ERC20 token representing that vault.
-These vaults can contain any number of tokens that store an underlying asset value.
-We then create corresponding ERC20s on Celo and provide a mobile-first investment experience for Celo investors.

 #### URLs

 Deployed on testnets with a frontend on GCP.
 Still in private beta.